zahachtah/CAS/_pages/ItSS.md

       * Read the syllabus!
       * Sign the agreement and send it to me!
       * Get ready!'
+  - image_path: /images/cases.jpeg
+    title: "All case studies"
+    excerpt: "This is my primary teaching at Stockholm University.
+We have some amazing people at my department and an amazing Master program.
+For those that cannot get into that one, I have compressed parts of it into an online course (that you can get university credits for)."
+    url: "/_pages/Response"
+    btn_label: "Explore"
+    btn_class: "btn--inverse"

 feature_row:
   - image_path: /images/theAnthroposcene.jpeg